Terengganu FC: Sultan Ismail Nasiruddin Shah Stadium

-Ownership and finances

 Sponsorship

 At the beginning of 2013, a local textile company called Desa Murni Batik agreed to sponsor Terengganu for a year worth RM400,000 and it was the biggest investment the company had ever made.

 AL became the club's apparel sponsor from 2019 to 2021.

 In 2022, Umbro Malaysia through Al Ikhsan once again agreed to be the official sponsor and supplier of Terengganu kits for the 2022 and 2023 seasons with a sponsorship value of RM1.8 million and this is the biggest value the brand has ever offered to a club in Malaysia at this time.
 The last time Umbro sponsored Terengganu was in the 2014 and 2015 seasons.

-On 18 January 2022, TDC Holdings Sdn Bhd signed a two-year contract as the main sponsor for the 2022 and 2023 seasons and became the new platinum sponsor for Terengganu FC replacing Yakult Malaysia and RedOne.
+On 18 January 2022, TDC Holdings Sdn Bhd signed a two-year contract as the main sponsor for the 2022 and 2023 seasons and became the new platinum sponsor for Terengganu replacing Yakult Malaysia and redONE.
 They agreed to give RM4 million in cash and RM500,000 in goods making a total of RM4.5 million for the two seasons.